-Dividend and distribution income relating to exchange-traded equity investments is recognised as dividend income in the Statement of Profit or Loss and Other Comprehensive Income on the ex-dividend date.
-Income distributions from other managed investment schemes are recognised in the Statement of Profit or Loss and Other Comprehensive Income as dividend income in accordance with the declaration set out in their Constitutions.
+Dividend income relating to exchange-traded equity investments is recognised as dividend income in the Statement of Profit or Loss and Other Comprehensive Income on the ex-dividend date.

 In some cases, the Scheme may receive or choose to receive dividends in the form of additional shares rather than cash.
 In such cases, the Scheme recognises the dividend income with a corresponding increase in investments.